 2008 CERD Review Process of U.S. Government

-CCR also contributed to the 2008 review process by the UN CERD Committee, for which CCR through signing onto, contributing or authoring the following shadow reports:
+The Center for Constitutional Rights also contributed to the 2008 review process by the UN CERD Committee, for which we signed onto, contributed to, or authored the following shadow reports:

 Click here for the May 2008 UN CERD Committee Concluding Observations (Final Version).